oracle-livelabs/apex/workflows/6-creating-pages.md

       ![create Appt Date item](./images/create-appt-date-item.png " ")

-13. For the **P5_DOC** Page Item, In the property editor perform the following steps.
+13. For the **P5_DOC** Page Item, In the property editor, perform the following steps.
       - Under Identification,
           - specify the type as **Popup LOV**
       - Set the Label as **Doctor**